Miles Jupp: Live

 In March 2008, Jupp performed his third solo show, Everyday Rage and Dinner Party Chit Chat, at the Etcetera Theatre in Camden.
 He presented Live at the Gilded Balloon podcast for The Guardian newspaper's coverage of the 2008 and 2009 Edinburgh Fringe.
 In 2019, Jupp played the role of actor David Tomlinson in The Life I Live, a one-man show at the Salisbury Playhouse and other theatres.

 Personal life

 Jupp and his wife Rachel met while studying in Edinburgh.
 They have five children.
 The family moved from Peckham, South London, to Monmouthshire, Wales.
+In 2021, Jupp suffered a seizure, following which he had surgery to remove a brain tumour.